-Engine Sentai Go-onger: Every episode title has its first two characters be kanji, with the remaining in katakana (even words or phrases ordinarily not written in katakana).
+Engine Sentai Go-onger: Every episode title has its first two characters be kanji, with the remaining in katakana (even words or phrases ordinarily not written in katakana), and each episode is called a GP (Grand Prix).

-Samurai Sentai Shinkenger: Every episode title is written entirely in kanji.
+Samurai Sentai Shinkenger: Every episode is an "Act", like in a play, and titles are written entirely in kanji.
 Particles (which have no kanji) spoken in the episode title are omitted from the written title, and not a single episode title contains a word of Gratuitous English (as those have no kanji, and aren't necessary for grammar like particles are).

 Kaizoku Sentai Gokaiger, like Kamen Rider Decade, names episodes that feature guest star past heroes in the style of their own series, as per the examples given above.
 This is only for the episode that features said guest star.

 Hikonin Sentai Akibaranger: Every episode title in the first season contains "ita"note "pain", though episode 2 cheats a bit by using it to reference Itasha, which uses the same kanji in them, similar to Abaranger.